swiftlang/swift-docc-plugin/Sources/SwiftDocCPluginDocumentation/SwiftDocCPlugin.docc/Publishing to GitHub Pages.md

     https://<username>.github.io/<repository-name>/documentation/<target-name>

-If the documenation is published as a private page, then each repository in the organization has a unique subdomain.
-So the documentation site will be available at:
+If the documenation is published as a private page, then the documentation site will be available at:

     https://<unique-subdomain>.pages.github.io/documentation/<target-name>